nebulab/playbook/source/people-ops/parting-ways.html.md

 ---
 title: Parting ways
-meta_description: >
-  Parting ways is always sad, but it can happen sometimes.
-Should that be the case, we have a process to ensure a smooth offboarding for our team members.
 ---

 It's always sad when we have to part ways with an employee, whether because they have decided to